-- That in accordance with Section 70.2 of the Planning Act, a development permit system may be implemented. - To require an amendment to this Plan prior to passing a by-law to establish a development permit system.
-The amendment shall: - a) identify the proposed development permit area(s) including types of conditions and criteria; and - b) set out the scope of the authority that may be delegated and any limitations on the designation, if Council intends to delegate any authority under the development permit by-law.
+- a) identify the proposed Development Permit Area(s) including types of conditions and criteria; and - set out the scope of the authority that may be delegated and any limitations on the designation, if Council intends to delegate any authority under the development permit by-law.

-10.9.2 Community Improvement
+9.9.2 Community Improvement

 The Planning Act contains provisions that provide municipalities with a range of tools to stimulate investment and revitalization (such as loans, grants, tax assistance for brownfield remediation, loans/grants for façade improvements, funding for studies, etc.) within a particular area.
-Markham can designate an area as a community improvement project area to encourage a number of improvements including such things as revitalizing established areas, rehabilitating brownfield sites, conserving and enhancing the historic character of heritage areas, encouraging development and redevelopment and encouraging greater energy efficiency in buildings.
-Appendix G - Community Improvement Project Areas shows the approved community improvement project areas in Markham.
+Markham can designate an area as a Community Improvement Project Area to encourage a number of improvements including such things as revitalizing established areas, rehabilitating brownfield sites, conserving and enhancing the historic character of heritage areas, encouraging development and redevelopment and encouraging greater energy efficiency in buildings.
+Appendix G - Community Improvement Project Areas shows the approved Community Improvement Project Areas in Markham.
 A community improvement plan will be prepared for each project area in order to guide implementation.

-- That in accordance with the provisions of Section 28 of the Planning Act, Markham may designate, by by-law, a community improvement project area for a portion or all of the Plan area and prepare a community improvement plan for each area with input from area residents, property owners and stakeholders. - 10.9.2.2 To identify community improvement project areas in Appendix G Community Improvement Project Areas and make minor boundary adjustments to any new or existing community improvement project areas without an amendment to this Plan. - To pass a by-law to dissolve the community improvement project area once the goals of the community improvement plan have been achieved.
+- 9.9.2.1 That in accordance with the provisions of Section 28 of the Planning Act, Markham may designate, by by-law, a Community Improvement Project Area for a portion or all of the Plan area and prepare a community improvement plan for each area with input from area residents, property owners and stakeholders. - 9.9.2.2 To identify Community Improvement Project Areas in Appendix G Community Improvement Project Areas and make minor boundary adjustments to any new or existing Community Improvement Project Areas without an amendment to this Plan. - 9.9.2.3 To pass a by-law to dissolve the Community Improvement Project Area once the goals of the community improvement plan have been achieved. - 9.9.2.4 That Community Improvement Project Areas may be designated at any location within Markham, by by-law, without further amendment to this Plan, for areas exhibiting the following: - a) physical, functional or economic decline of the building stock; - b) land use conflicts; - c) deficient or deteriorated public infrastructure, or amenities such as parks, open spaces, community facilities and streetscapes; - d) transportation constraints, such as traffic circulation, parking, site access; - e) vacant and underutilized lands or buildings, such as brownfield sites, lands with fragmented ownership, and other similar impediments to development: - f) the need for investment, growth and development incentives to achieve the goals and objectives of this Plan;